Micheles111/Final-ASE-Project/README.md

 I want to send a battle invitation - yes to able to surrender - yes be able to ask for a rematch - yes
-I want to receive one hint per game - no, no es preferente si sobra tiempo pero solo con la ia I want to distinguish ranked or friendly matches - no, si como de dificult es I wanto to play locally - si
+I want to receive one hint per game - no
+I want to distinguish ranked or friendly matches - no I wanto to play locally - si
-I want to use emojis during the match - no, pero se puede hacer un oci minichat add friends - yes view my firends list - si remove a firend from my friends list - si
+I want to use emojis during the match - si, solo emojis no se si quieren mas add friends - yes view my firends list - si remove a firend from my friends list - si